eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/introduction.md

 # Introduction

-In this tutorial we will use a tutorial project to set up a local ECN with a set of example Microservices.
+In this tutorial you will use a tutorial project to set up a local ECN with a set of example Microservices.

 <aside class="notifications note">
   <h3><img src="/images/icos/ico-note.svg" alt=""> Familiar with the Core Concepts?</h3>